MatthewAntonis/DiscordBot/README.md

     - Read Message History: This might be required for the bot to scan past messages.
     - Access Member List: This permission is necessary to get a list of the members in the on_ready event and other events dealing with members.
     - Monitor Guild's Member Join/Leave: This is necessary to detect when a member joins or leaves the server.
- - Make sure to add the bot pic attached

 # How It Looks:
 <p align="center">